 Building Stronger Bones — and a Stronger You

-More women are being told they have osteopenia or osteoporosis, often without clear guidance on what to do next.
-The message can feel discouraging—but it shouldn’t be.
+More women—and an increasing number of men—are being told they have osteopenia or osteoporosis, often unexpectedly and often without clear guidance on what to do next.

 Bone Health Is About More Than Bone

 Osteoporosis rarely develops in isolation.
-Bone loss is closely linked to muscle loss, strength decline, and hormonal changes, particularly during menopause.
+Bone loss is closely linked to muscle loss, strength decline, and hormonal shifts that occur with aging — particularly during menopause in women.

 This connection is best understood through a condition called sarcopenia.